tuomas56/Electrodynamics/README.md

 Electrodynamics is copyrighted by [CyanideX](https://github.com/CyanideX "CyanideX GitHub profile").

-This mod is not to be used in any modpacks.
+This mod is not to be used in any modpacks until a stable release is available.
+We do not wish to receive complaints or bug reports based on bugs we either already know about or that have been fixed in newer builds.
+Furthermore, we do not wish to be blamed for broken world saves or lag on a server... that is what our testing team is for.

 #Release